 What they’ll be able to use their whole life insurance policy for will vary depending on the size and type of policy you buy for them.
 Also, it’s important to understand that any distributions will reduce the policy’s cash value and death benefit and increases the chance it will lapse.
 If the policy lapses with an outstanding loan in excess of its cost basis, it’s taxable.

 Indeed, as mentioned earlier, since participating whole life insurance policyowners are eligible to receive dividends, they could have money coming to them.
 Whole life insurance policy owners can elect to receive dividends in cash or choose other options such as paid-up additional life insurance.
 While these dividend payments are not guaranteed, they remain an attractive possibility.
-(By the way, MassMutual has consistently paid dividends to eligible participating policyowners since the 1860s.)
+(By the way, MassMutual has paid dividends to eligible participating policyowners every year since 1869.)

 Life Insurance: Practical and thoughtful